 DWI & Mandatory Bail:

 When arrested for DWI, the first priority is to get out of jail as soon as possible.
-This means that bail needs to be established and posted so that you can go home.
-As for the bail itself, it is the amount of money that the judge determines needs to be paid in order for you to get out of jail pending your court hearing.
+This means that bail needs to be established and posted so that the individual under arrest can be released from jail.
+As for the bail itself, it is the amount of money that the judge determines needs to be paid in order for the arrestee to obtain their release from jail pending their court hearing.
 The judge bases the amount on the facts in the case and the criminal history of the person under arrest.
-There are, however, some cases in which a defendant may be released based on his or her own recognizance, which simply means the defendant must remain a law abiding citizen while staying in touch with his or her MN DWI lawyer.
+There are, however, some cases in which a defendant may be released from jail based on his or her own recognizance, which simply means the defendant must remain a law abiding citizen while staying in touch with his or her MN DWI lawyer.

 Some counties have an on-call judge which your Minnesota DWI Attorney can contact to obtain your immediate release from jail.

 If a judge decides that bail is to be a condition for release from jail, there are two bail amounts that are set.
 The first is based on the individual maintaining additional conditions of release (eg. wearing an alco-sensor ankle bracelet).
 The second bail amount (which is always higher) is based on an unconditional release.
 An unconditional release means that once the bail amount is posted the individual does not have to maintain any other conditions of release pending the next appearance in court.

 Mandatory bail is governed by Minnesota Statute 169A.44 and it states that mandatory bail that is conditional or unconditional must be imposed pending the next court appearance.
 The maximum amount of bail allowed in a DWI case is four times the maximum cash fine.
 So if the cash fine is $1,000, the bail may be set at $4,000.
 If the DWI is a gross misdemeanor, the maximum unconditional bail amount is $12,000.00.